Randomized spectral co-clustering for large-scale directed networks: Randomized spectral co-clustering

-In this subsection we first introduce how to leverage randomized sketching techniques to accelerate SVD, and then based on that we establish the random-projection-based spectral co-clustering algorithm.

-The basic idea of the random-projection-based SVD is to compress the adjacency matrix $A$ into a smaller matrix, and then apply a standard SVD to the compressed one, thus saving the computational cost.
+The basic idea of the \emph{{{R}}andom-{P}rojection-based Spectral Co-Clustering} (RP-SCC) is to compress the adjacency matrix $A$ into a smaller matrix, and then apply a standard SVD to the compressed one, thus saving the computational cost.
 The approximate SVD of the original $A$ can be recovered by postprocessing the SVD of the smaller matrix \citep{halko2011finding,martinsson2016randomized,witten2015randomized}.

 For an asymmetric matrix $A$ with a target rank $K^y$, the objective is to find orthonormal bases $Q,T\in \mathbb R^{n\times K^y}$ such that